The Gentlewoman

 Reimagining

 This brief challenged designers to redesign the visual identity of an existing publication, including specifically a cover, a feature spread and a webpage design.
 As publication design is my favorite, I was all over this.
+I immediately picked an issue of The Gentlewoman from my shelf.

 Redesigned feature spread, featuring my handwriting and edited scans of ripped paper.